iaji/Cyber-Intel/Research/EvilCode.md

 **Behavior**

-- uses a .lnk to drop and run malicious .dll files from a temp folder, which drops a malicious .exe.
+* uses a .lnk to drop and run malicious .dll files from a temp folder, which drops a malicious .exe.
 Persistence is then created
-- .dlls in a CLSID format
+* .dlls in a CLSID format
-- Communicates out to some malicious domains
+* Communicates out to some malicious domains

+**Other**

+* 70-100mb size
+* Contains a lot of junk code, random strings, obfuscated code, RETN being used as calls, JMPs to code sections in memory

 #### Sources:
 [Malware Breakdown](http://malwarenailed.blogspot.de/2017/01/gamarueandromeda-comeback.html)